austinnebel/austinnebel/README.md

 My name is Austin Nebel and I am a Software Engineer who will soon be a graduate from Iowa State University.

 I excel at building Python-based applications, preferably on Unix-based systems.
-Besides that, just a few of my stronger areas include:
-  - Embedded/IoT systems with Raspberry Pi/Arduino Devices
+Besides that, just a few of my stronger areas include embedded/IoT systems with Arduino Devices and video/image data manipulation using FFmpeg/Pillow.
-  - Deep Learning with Tensorflow
-  - Video/image data manipulation using FFmpeg/Pillow

 I love DIY projects, and am currently have an ever-growing interest in Deep Learning AI models.